maxp36/netcheck/README.md

 4. `aliases` - object containing information about the mapping of the name of the switch and its permanent ipv4 address

-5. `limitations` - object containing additional scanning limitations for `host_address` object
+5. `limitations_snmp` and `limitations_db` - objects containing additional scanning limitations for `host_address` object

     Each `host_address` object contains the following fields:

-    1. `check_ports` - an array of port numbers from which you want to continue scanning neighbor switches
+    1. `check_ports` - a string with port numbers or intervals from which you want to continue scanning neighbor switches
-    2. `exclude_ports` - an array of port numbers from which scanning of neighbor switches should not continue
+    2. `exclude_ports` - an array of port numbers or intervals from which scanning of neighbor switches should not continue

 The following cases are possible: